 SYSTEM SETUP - This button navigates to the Primary System Setup page.
-Which is primarily used for the initial setup of the system by the administrator.
+It is primarily used for the initial setup of the system by the administrator.

-From SYSTEM SETUP page, press this button to access the Advanced Setup page 2.
+From the SYSTEM SETUP page, press this button to access the Advanced Setup page 2.